Getting Started

 If you encounter “invalid require” TypeErrors or other issues when trying to require Lynx, try:

-• closing and re-opening your .luau files,
+- closing and re-opening your

-• making sure you’ve opened the current folder as a VSCode workspace,
+files, - making sure you’ve opened the current folder as a VSCode workspace,

-• checking your .luaurc and directoryAliases for syntax, spelling, invalid whitespaces and/or missing trailing slashes (sometimes can cause platform-specific issues),
+for syntax, spelling, invalid whitespaces and/or missing trailing slashes (sometimes can cause platform-specific issues), - and restarting the Luau LSP extension.

 Using Lynx in your project

-Now you can require Lynx using the alias "@lynx/lynx":
+Now you can require Lynx using the alias "@lynx/lynx"

-local Lynx = require("@lynx/lynx") -- hover over the Lynx variable for inline documentation
+-- main.luau (or any other location in your project)local Lynx = require("@lynx/lynx") -- hover over the Lynx variable for inline documentation

 Features

-• 🧩 Simple API - Convenient methods for creating routes and generating a response
+- 🧩 Simple API - Convenient methods for creating routes and generating a response

-• ⚡️ Fast Routing - Efficient routing using a radix tree
+- ⚡️ Fast Routing - Efficient routing using a radix tree

-• 📦 Intuitive Middleware - Extend request handling easily
+- 📦 Intuitive Middleware - Extend request handling easily

 Use cases